Westfield Burwood: History

 In January 1999, the centre underwent a $300 million redevelopment, and was the first Westfield to be completely demolished and rebuilt.
 This redevelopment doubled the size of the original centre and allowed for more stores in the centre.
 Westfield Burwood featured Grace Bros (rebranded to Myer in 2004), Kmart, Target, Coles and Woolworths.
 Westfield Burwood was the first Westfield in NSW to feature 'The Street' entertainment and lifestyle precinct with a 12 screen Greater Union (now Event Cinemas) cinema complex.
 The centre also featured 'Food on the Park', an 800-seat food court that extends to a balcony overlooking the park, and 'The Market' precinct, which feature fresh food retailers outside Coles.
 The new Westfield Burwood was opened on 17 August 2000.

 On 24 March 2007 Myer closed and was replaced by David Jones which opened on 5 May 2007 by model Megan Gale.
 The change from Myer to David Jones paralleled a swap in the opposite direction (from David Jones to Myer) at Bankstown Central in 2008, which was attributed to demographic change.
-After these two changes, Burwood replaced Bankstown as the location of the only David Jones store west of the City stores (on Market Street and Elizabeth Street) and east of the Parramatta store.
+After these two changes, Burwood replaced Bankstown as the location of the only David Jones store west of the CBD stores (on Market Street and Elizabeth Street) and east of the Parramatta store.
 A new cosmetics department was built, the whole top floor was renovated and carpets were relaid in some sections.
 Store fittings in other departments remained the same.

 In July 2014, as part of a restructure of the Westfield Group, it came under the control of the Scentre Group.
-However, on 20 May 2019, Scentre Group has sold a half stake for $575 million to Perron Group, which was established by the late Perth-based billionaire Stan Perron.
+In May 2019, Scentre Group sold a half stake for $575 million to the Perron Group.

 Tenants

 Westfield Burwood has 63,204m² of floor space.
-The major retailers include David Jones, Kmart, Target, Coles, Woolworths and Event Cinemas.
+The major retailers and stores include Aldi, Coles, David Jones, Event Cinemas, JB Hi-Fi, Kmart, Rebel, Target and Woolworths.